reflectoring/reflectoring.github.io/_posts/2020-10-24-spring-boot-specification.md

 }
 ```

-When building [Criteria Query](https://docs.jboss.org/hibernate/stable/orm/userguide/html_single/Hibernate_User_Guide.html#criteria) we are required to build and manage `Root`, `CriteraQuery`, and `CriteriaBuilder` objects by ourselves.
-But, in the case of Specification that responsibly is taken up by Spring itself.

-Spring JPA Specification is inspired by Domain Driven Design's Specification pattern.
+Spring JPA Specifications is inspired by Domain Driven Design's Specification pattern.

-Using Specification we can build
+Using Specifications we can build
 atomic predicates, and it further allows us to even combine those predicates to build compound queries.

-## Why Do We Need Specification?
+## Why Do We Need Specifications?

 One of the most common ways to perform queries in the Spring boot is by using [Query Methods](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods).
 But, the problem with query
 method is that as we can only specify a fixed number of criteria, the number of query methods can increase rapidly as the